Yuri-Vlasqz/Yuri-Vlasqz/README.md

 💻 Knowledge of C, Python and Javascript programming languages.

-🛠️ Experience with hardware prototyping using Arduino, solar power systems and technical support.
+🛠️ Experience with solar power systems, technical support and hardware prototyping using Arduino.

 📚 Learning and applying projects about data science, computer vision and full Stack development.